bnrmd/bank/README.md

 # myBank

 myBank is a Java banking application designed to help users better organize their finances.
-It will have three key features, each encompassing a major aspect of the user's finances.
-The features will be; Accounts, Budget and Invest.
+It has three key features that encompass the user's financial life: Accounts, Budget, and Invest.

 ## How to Run
 + Clone the project